-We primarily create furniture from a variety of trees grown natively in North America.
-This includes species like Black Walnut, Sycamore, Maple, Red & White Oak, Myrtle, Cherry and Ash.
-On occasion we will indulge in some lesser known woods from around the world to make furniture with unique woodgrain and hues that just are not possible in our climate.
+We primarily create furniture from a variety of species grown natively in North America.
+This includes wood from black walnut, sycamore, maple, white oak, myrtle, cherry and white ash trees.
+On occasion we will indulge in some lesser known woods from around the world to make furniture with unique woodgrain and hues that are not found in our climate.

 The majority of our wood comes from small family owned businesses that acquire their logs at auctions held around their region.
 These trees have for the most part fallen or been taken down for reasons related to the surrounding communities.
 Severe weather, city infrastructure, land development, and old age contribute to the removal of these large stately trees.

 After a tree is recovered the large trunks are sliced into slabs, stacked and then air dried in a barn for up to 3 years removing about 85% of its moisture content.
 The slabs then head to room size kilns where they will be dehumidified for another month.
-Slowly the slabs reach a moisture content of 4-6% making them dry and stable enough for long lasting furniture.
+Slowly the slabs reach a moisture content of 4-7% making them dry and stable enough to build lasting furniture.

 We are committed to using locally sourced naturally grown trees that are not harvested from commercial logging companies.
 This comes at a cost but we know we are not contributing to the declining forest land.
 Old salvaged tree trunks often have the benefit of time - allowing their grain structure to develop while growing to their mature size.
 A slow process that creates beautiful patterns within the trees heartwood.
 This allows us to create character rich furniture while treading softly on our landscape.